Inquiry Question 3: Why are epidemiological studies used?

 What this dot point is asking

-NESA wants you to describe how non-infectious disease can be prevented or its burden reduced through education, screening and public-health programmes, using named Australian examples.
+NESA wants you to describe how non-infectious disease can be prevented or its burden reduced through education, screening and other interventions, using named Australian examples.
+The strategies fall into three broad families: education campaigns (changing behaviour), screening programs (catching disease, or those at risk, early) and genetic engineering (acting directly on the genetic cause of inherited disease through carrier screening, preimplantation genetic diagnosis and gene therapy).

 The answer